Phoenix Hagen: Licence and arena issue

 The home arena "Ischelandhalle" has a capacity of 1,800.
 The minimum capacity requirement for the BBL is 3,000.
 A refurbishment and enlargement to a capacity of 3,000 of the current building is planned for the 2009–10 season.
 Therefore, an alternative location is required for that period.
 Three options were considered by Phoenix Hagen: a tent solution in Hagen with a capacity of 3,500, an alternative gym in Hagen or a location near Hagen.
 On 23 April 2009 the BBL refused the application of Phoenix Hagen for a license to play in the BBL.
 In the application the tent solution was proposed, which has been the reason for the rejection.
 Within a week after the rejection Phoenix Hagen had the right to appeal against the decision.
 Phoenix Hagen evaluated the feasibility of converting a building, which is located in Hagen and is currently hosting badminton and tennis courts.
 As an alternative solution outside of Hagen, the gym "Uni Sporthalle" of the University of Wuppertal was considered.
 The appeal to the BBL was staged with the plans and contracts for the Hagen solution.
 On Tuesday 02/05/09 the responsible board of the BBL decided to send a delegation to the proposed location in Hagen to inspect the site before making a final decision on the licence.
 On Friday 08/05/09 the BBL canceled their previous decision and granted a licence with resolutive condition.
 Phoenix Hagen is eligible to maintain the licence, if progress requirements for the setup of the basketball arena will be fulfilled.
 The temporary arena is planned to have a capacity of 3,035.
 On Monday 06/07/09 the BBL announced that Phoenix Hagen has fulfilled the requirements regarding its economic performance.
 Phoenix Hagen will have to present the arena converted and ready for match operation by 31 July 2009, which forms the final hurdle towards the 2009–10 BBL licence.
 In the 08/05/09 press release the BBL already stated that it expects Phoenix Hagen also to meet these requirements.

 In November 2016, the club had its Bundesliga license revoked.

 Beginning in the 2017–18 season, Phoenix Hagen re-launched its basketball team in the ProA, Germany's second division of professional basketball.

+Establishment as one of the ProA's main competitors

+After the 2022-23 Playoff season, Guard Kyle Castlin left Hagen for Belfius Mons-Hainaut.

+For the 2023–24 season, Hagen was especially well equipped for its frontcourt positions as they already had players Tim Uhlemann and Marvin Omuvwie, but were reinforced by Lennart Boner (came from Giants Düsseldorf) and Nazihar Bohannon (formerly Clemson Tigers), whereas Chris Harris continued to be the Head coach.

+The team reached the Final Four where they ceded to eventual league champion Karlsruhe Lions 1-3 victories.